Raviyadav8092/terribly-tiny-tales-assignment/README.md

 # React Profile Screen Project

-This React application is a simple profile screen that renders information about the fictional character Tom Hiddleston, famously known as Loki in the Marvel Cinematic Universe.
-The project uses hardcoded profile data stored in a local JSON file to display details about Tom Hiddleston and explore information about Marvel movies post the introduction of the Multiverse concept in Phase 5.
+This React application is a simple profile screen that renders information about the fictional character Tony stark, famously known as Iron man in the Marvel Cinematic Universe.
+The project uses hardcoded profile data stored in a local JSON file to display details about Tony stark and explore information about Marvel movies post the introduction of the Multiverse concept in Phase 5.

 ## Project Overview

 ### About Component

-The **About Component** displays information about Tom Hiddleston.
+The **About Component** displays information about Tony stark.
 Users can explore details such as his biography, interests, or any other relevant information.
 The content is statically rendered using data stored in a local JSON file.

 ### Posts Component